U.S. News Rankings

 Campus Info & Services

 University of Minnesota--Duluth offers a number of student services including nonremedial tutoring, women's center, placement service, day care, health service, and health insurance.
 University of Minnesota--Duluth also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, student patrols, and controlled dormitory access (key, security card, etc).
+Of the students at University of Minnesota--Duluth, 22 percent have cars on campus.
 Alcohol is not permitted for students of legal age at University of Minnesota--Duluth.

 |Health insurance offered||Yes|